casanet/casanet-server/README.md

 And the biggest thing is a security issue, I don't want to trust any company code/server in my home.
 I want to use open-source only. when I can make sure that no one tracks me or any other malicious code running in my home. also, I want to block all of my Chinese devices from communicating any server outside my local network.

-As a solution to these problems, this project consolidates all the smart home appliances into one simple and clear and easy to access API. and it runs on a computer (or any other device that can run node.js, tested on Windows 10 and Linux Ubuntu) at home and does not require connection to the internet to work properly.
+As a solution to these problems, this project consolidates all the smart home appliances into one simple and clear and easy to access API. and it runs on a computer (or any other device that can run Node.JS) at home and does not must connect to the internet to work properly.

 The logic and design of the server is that there are several types of devices in the world, such as a lighting device, an AC device, etc, and for each physical device its own module that realizes the capabilities that the device of its kind enables,(and the advanced options that each company realizes in a different way like timing, thrown), and on all devices there is a switch component with on\off option.